zubata88/mdgru/docs/RUN_mdgru.rst

 --interations: number of iterations

---nclasses: numbber of classe (min.
+--nclasses: number of classes (min.
 2)

 --num_threads: number of threads

---use_pythorch: use PyTorch version (requires GPU)
+--use_pythorch: use PyTorch version (requires GPUs)